premkiran7/100-days-of-code/r1-log.md

 ### R1D5

 Completed Tribute Page work.
 1 down 4 to go.
 Took a lot of time to complete the work, but I think I will improve as time passes and I work on more projects.
 Still need to understand a lot of things clearly.

+### R1D6

+Completed Survey Form work.
+2 down 3 to go.
+Target was to complete all the remaining 3 projects also today but I think I am setting lofty/impractical goals.